ktshacx/KTScoin-Blockchain-With-Nodejs/README.md

 Change the values on .env file

 ## Frondend 🐱‍👤
-We are developing the frontned and feel free to contribute to our project.
+We are developing the frontned and feel free to contribute to our project.<br>
 Explorer Frontend - https://github.com/krishtechstudio/KTScoin-Blockchain-With-Nodejs-Explorer

 ## Support 😃